beegee-tokyo/RAK11310-RAK1906/README.md

 ----

 # Dataflow
 The sensor wakes up every 1 minute (configurable) and measures the temperature, humidity, barometric pressure and gas resistence (can be used to calculate Air Quality Index).
-The application It packs the data into a data package in [Cayenne LPP format](https://community.mydevices.com/t/cayenne-lpp-2-0/7510) and includes:
+The application packs the data into a data package in [Cayenne LPP format](https://community.mydevices.com/t/cayenne-lpp-2-0/7510) that includes:
 - Temperature ( channel 01, id 0x68 )
 - Humidity ( channel 02, id 0x67 )
 - Barometric pressure (chanel 03, id 0x73 )